-We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company has experienced recurring operating losses and has an accumulated deficit of \$156,137,000 at December 31, 2023 and as at that date, the Company has a working capital deficiency of \$8,407,000.
+We draw attention to Note 1 of the consolidated financial statements, which indicates that the Company has an accumulated deficit of \$158,612,000 at December 31, 2024 and as at that date, the Company has a working capital deficiency of \$9,069,000.
 As stated in Note 1, these events and conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.